-Now in the 2010s we realized that all that prescribing has caused some patients to become addicted to prescription opioids and this led to increase used of heroin and organized crime being involved in selling of prescription pain medications.
+Now in the 2010s in West Hills as well as across the USA, we realized that all that prescribing has caused some patients to become addicted to prescription opioids and this led to increase used of heroin and organized crime being involved in selling of prescription pain medications.
 Read "More than 1 million OxyContin pills ended up in the hands of criminal and addicts.
 What the drugmaker knew" by the LA Times.

 Now there are 130 people who die every day from opioid related overdoses and 11.4 million people misuse prescription opioids.
 As a result of this data being made public, there has been a tightening by the DEA and state governments on the prescribing of opioids by healthcare providers.
 New oversight, mandatory education programs, voluntary education programs and changes to the actual paper prescription formate have been put in place.
 Many states require mandatory safety measures and monitoring for any patient who is on their third or fourth month of prescription opioids.